-- 2 tbsps sugar (SEE NOTES)
+- 2 tbsps sugar (see notes)

 - 2 tbsps slivered almonds

-- Add the garlic and saute for 30-60 seconds
+- Add the garlic and saute for 30-60 seconds.

-- Cover and cook on medium for 10-15 minutes so the flavors can blend in
+- Cover and cook on medium-low for 10-15 minutes.

-- Uncover, turn on high, dry liquid, garnish with almonds and serve with fresh hot naan.
+- Garnish with almonds, and serve the curry with fresh hot naan.